AluBhorta/what-todo/README.md

 - implement the floating thumbnail btn
 - auth/login for the app use (google/fb/...)
 - to style:

-  - make 'add item' and 'add list' as MODALS
   - "save progress" btn
   - list items
   - header